Intake Form

 KBR’s attempt to move the case is the only the latest example of a military contractor’s attempt to transfer a case against it to an Islamic country.
 Blackwater AWS lost its attempt to transfer the claims arising from the crash of a charter flight because Islamic law would not hold a company liable for the acts of its employees.

-Doyle LLP represents persons injured by the negligence of military contractors.
+Doyle Dennis Avery LLP represents persons injured by the negligence of military contractors.
 The firm is currently engaged in litigation against KBR on behalf of members of the U.S. National Guard and the British Royal Air Force.

 Congress Passes Bill Requiring Disclosure of Military Contractor Immunity